paulinamoskwa/Real-Time-Social-Distancing/README.md

 <img src='./Miscellaneous/yolo_01.png' width='800'/>
 </p>

 Each cell is going to predict a certain amount of bounding boxes and a confidence value for every bounding box.
 The confidence value is nothing but the probability that a box contains and object.
-Obviously, some cells have no objects inside and therefore the goal is for them to create boxes with very low conficence value.
+Obviously, some cells have no objects inside and therefore the goal is for them to create boxes with very low conficence value.<br>
 Displaying all the predictions together gives:

 <p align="center">
 <img src='./Miscellaneous/yolo_02.png' width='400'/>